-Chinese medicine has been discussing breast health and breast disorders such as breast lumps, pain, swelling, and what we now understand as cancer for thousands of years…and it offers an interesting and unique perspective on the topic.
+Traditional Chinese Medicine practitioners and scholars have been discussing breast health and breast disorders such as breast lumps, pain, swelling, and what we now understand as cancer for thousands of years…and the modality offers an interesting and unique perspective on the topic.

 - Listen to your body.
 Know when to push yourself and know when to rest.